Alfresco/docs-alfresco/search-enterprise/latest/install/jar.md

 elasticsearch.baseUrl=/
 ```

-These configuration properties are used by Alfresco Content Services to communicate with the Elasticsearch server.
-In the example above a plain HTTP connection is configured, but Alfresco Repository also supports communication with Elasticsearch server using Basic Authentication and the HTTPs protocol, for more see [Configuration]({% link search-services/latest/config/index.md %}).
+These configuration properties are used by Alfresco Content Services to talk to Elasticsearch server.
+In the sample above, a plain HTTP connection is configured, but Alfresco Repository also supports communication with Elasticsearch server using Basic Authentication and HTTPs protocol.
+Details to enable these options are described in the [Configuration]({% link search-services/latest/config/index.md %}) section.

-In order to set the configuration properties from the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/) navigate in Alfresco to `Repository Services > Search Service` and set the properties in that web page.
+In order to set the configuration properties from the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/) just choose `Repository Services > Search Service` option and set the properties in that web page.

 ![console]({% link search-enterprise/images/alfresco_repo_web_console.png %})

-> **Note:** In ACS 7.1, the `Test Connection` button will fail if your Elasticsearch server does not include "alfresco" index.
-You are however still able to `Save` your configuration and the index will be created automatically.
+> **Note:** In ACS 7.1.0, `Test Connection` button would fail if your Elasticsearch server does not include "alfresco" index.
+However you are still able to `Save` your configuration and the index will be created automatically.

 ### Obtaining the Alfresco Elasticsearch Connector JAR applications